QuantEcon/lecture-source-py/source/rst/numba.rst

 .. index::
     single: Static Types

-Compiled languages avoid these overheads with explicit, static types
+Compiled languages avoid these overheads with explicit, static types.

 For example, consider the following C code, which sums the integers from 1 to 10